iknowwhoiam7862003-cloud/conversation-rag-persona-chatbot/README.md

 ### New Features

 * Added conversation parsing pipeline for chronological message processing.
-* Implemented automatic topic change detection using TF-IDF similarity and semantic drift analysis.
-* Added multi-level retrieval system using:
+* Added multi-level retrieval system in the project using:

   * Topic checkpoint index
   * 100-message checkpoint index